-Montgomery County currently has approximately 36,000 acres of parkland and 410 park and open space areas.
+Montgomery County currently has over 35,000 acres of parkland and 410 park and open space areas (Appendix 2).
 Most of the County's park acreage is found in large countywide parks that form the framework of our park system.
 These include Regional and Recreational Parks, Special Parks (focusing on historic/cultural areas) and Conservation Oriented Parks (Stream Valley and Conservation Area Parks).
-County residents also have the benefit of many Community Use Parks that are closer to home and consist of neighborhood, local and neighborhood conservation areas (See Figure 1).
+County residents also have the benefit of many Community Use Parks that are closer to home and consist of neighborhood, local and neighborhood conservation areas (see Figure 1).